Academics

 The program fee includes all housing, food and course supplies.
 Travel costs are not included.
 Need-based financial aid is available, and will be automatically applied to the program fee for students who are accepted into the program.

-Applications for the Spring Quarter program are now closed.
+Applications for the Spring Quarter program are open now!

 Course Descriptions